cimocimocimo/staydrysystems.com/web/app/plugins/wordpress-seo/readme.txt

 == Screenshots ==

 1. The Yoast SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The fully configurable XML sitemap for Yoast SEO.
+2. Example of the SEO analysis functionality.
+3. Example of the readability analysis functionality.
+4. Overview of site-wide SEO problems and possible improvements.
+5. Control over which features you want to use.
-3. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
-4. Example of the SEO analysis functionality.
-5. Example of the readability analysis functionality.
-6. The advanced section of the Yoast SEO meta box.

 == Changelog ==

-= 6.3.1 =
+= 7.6.1 =
-Release Date: February 20th, 2018
+Release Date: June 7th, 2018

 Bugfixes:

-* Fixes a bug where a non-existing JavaScript `chunk` file was loaded, causing a console error.
-This only affected users using a locale different than `en`.
+* Fixes a bug where a JavaScript error was thrown on the post-edit page when certain plugins are active.
+* Fixes a bug where stylesheet definitions would impact form fields of metaboxes on the post-edit pages.
+The definitions have been contained in a Yoast-selector.

-= 6.3.0 =
+= 7.6.0 =
-Release Date: February 13th, 2018
+Release Date: June 5th, 2018

+Enhancements:
+* Adds Flesch Reading Ease for Russian.
+* Adds Catalan transition words.
+* Adds a tab to the Help Center on posts, pages, terms and custom post types which explains which template variables can be used in the Snippet Preview.

 Bugfixes:

-* Reverts the shortlink in the HTML comment back to the hard link it was before.
-* Fixes a bug where the Local SEO for WooCommerce extension was not shown on the licenses page.
-* Fixes a bug where the `current_user_can()` function was not called with the post ID as argument.
+* Fixes a bug where sequences of symbols which do not contain a single letter or digit were considered as valid keywords.
-* Fixes a bug where the auto-generated meta descriptions were not using the new 320 characters limitation.
+* Fixes a bug where Flesch Reading Ease translation strings were not fully translated.
-* Fixes a bug where specific external links were not filtered from the post_type sitemap.
+* Fixes a bug where numbers-only keywords caused the analysis to fail.
-* Fixes a bug where trashed posts were displayed in the bulk editor overview.
+* Fixes a bug where the active keyword in the state wasn't updated whenever changes were made in the keyword field.
-* Fixes a bug where old meta values were not deleted during import.
+* Fixes a bug where replacevars based on custom fields would throw an error due to a missing ID.
-* Fixes a bug where only 10 posts when executing meta robots import from wpSEO.de.
-* Clears the sitemap cache when the Site URL is changed.

-Enhancements:

-* Adds an importer for the SEO Ultimate plugin SEO data.
-* Adds an importer for the SEOpressor plugin SEO data.
-* Adds links to explanatory articles on the features tab.
-* Adds additional explanation for entries on the features tab.
-* Improves Open Graph copy for Facebook and Twitter in the Social settings to better explain what it does.
-* Improves Content Analysis and Publish box copy for better translations.
-* Applies design changes to the Help Center support tab for Premium.

 Other:

-* Removes "meta keywords" from the plugin as this has had no search result value for at least 7 years.
-* Removes the "noindex subpages" feature as Google has gotten much better at paginated series, and it's now actually detrimental to use.
-* Removes the "Other" tab from the Titles & Metas settings screen, as all options have been moved or removed.
-* Security hardening.
+* Changes the maximum meta description length from 320 to 156 characters.
+* Fixes typo in $field_defs parameter description for wpseo_metabox_entries filter.
+* Restores the warning for using unsupported replacement variables on the search appearance settings page.

+= 7.5.3 =
+Release Date: May 30th, 2018

+* Added hooks and filters to allow our new [search index purge](https://wordpress.org/plugins/yoast-seo-search-index-purge/) plugin to work.
+You’re encouraged to read [this post about an attachment URL problem](https://yoa.st/2r8) for more info.

+= 7.5.1 =
+Release Date: May 16th, 2018

+Bugfixes:
+* Fixes a bug where the auto-generating of the slug did not work as expected due to persisting of the post name too agressively.

-= 6.2.0 =
+= 7.5.0 =
-Release Date: January 23rd, 2018
+Release Date: May 15th, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Adds the passive voice assessment for French.
-* Adds the passive voice assessment for Spanish.
+* Adds readability analysis for Russian.
-* Simplifies the feedback message for the assessment that checks whether subheadings contain the keyword.
+* Improves accessibility.

 Bugfixes:

-* Security hardening through stricter code checks.
-* Reduces the number of times the content analysis is refreshed on page load.
+* Fixes a bug where images with specific aspect ratios where removed from OpenGraph consideration.
+This was causing unexpected results with Facebook sharing.
+The aspect ratio check has been removed completely.
-* Fixes a bug where relative URLs were not counted as internal links in the internal link assessment.
+* Fixes a bug where sentences ending in multiple sentence marks, exclamation marks or ellipses were treated as multiple sentences.
-* Fixes a bug where Premium users would be shown ads when following a certain path through the SEO menu.
+* Fixes a bug where attempting to get Yoast SEO options in multi-site, would result in wrong values being returned.
-* Fixes a bug where the method of setting the title and meta description templates for the WooCommerce shop page would not work anymore.
+* Fixes a bug where the sitemap styling could not be loaded when the Site domain differs from the Admin domain.
+* Fixes a bug where the admin bar still used old copy: Dashboard has been renamed to General.

 = Earlier versions =

-For the changelog of earlier versions, please refer to the separate changelog.txt file.
+For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog